Multiscale Comparative Connectomics: Simulations

-If the sample size $m \geq 20$, one can use a chi-square test that well approximates the $k$-sample \Dcorr\ test \cite{shenChiSquareTestDistance2020}.
-This can improve the computational efficiency of edge-wise testing by avoiding the costly permutation test that \Dcorr\ normally uses to estimate the null distribution.
+If the sample size $m \geq 20$, one can use a chi-square test that well approximates the $k$-sample \Dcorr test \cite{shenChiSquareTestDistance2020}.
+This can improve the computational efficiency of edge-wise testing by avoiding the costly permutation test that \Dcorr normally uses to estimate the null distribution.

-\begin{suppfigure} {Precision@10 for each edge when comparing two populations of weighted networks using the \ttest, Mann-Whitney U test, and $k$-sample \Dcorr\ test.
-The color bar represents precision averaged over 100 trials. \textit{(Top row)} Results for varying the mean $\delta$ and sample size while keeping the variance constant ($\phi = 0$).
-In this setting, all three tests perform similarly, and can detect signal edges when edge distributions differ in means. \textit{(Bottom row)} Results for varying the variance $\phi$ and sample size wile keeping the mean constant ($\delta = 0$). \ttest\ and Mann-Whitney test cannot detect changes in variance regardless of the sample and effect size. $k$-sample \Dcorr\ test is the only test that can detect signal edges with changes in variance.} \end{suppfigure}

-\subsection{Vertex Simulations}
+\subsection{Vertex simulations.}

 One goal of connectomics is to identify signal vertices that are different between populations.
 In this section, we identify signal vertices using different vector-based vertex representations.
-The first representation we consider, which is highly popular in modern connectomics literature, is a set of vertex-level network features.
-We measure the following network features for each vertex: local clustering coefficient (LCC), betweeness centrality (BC), closeness centrality (CC), and number of triangles.
-The second and third representations we consider are the low-dimensional latent-space representations estimated by the \omni and Multiple Adjacency Spectral Embedding (\mase) \cite{arroyoInferenceMultipleHeterogeneous2020}.
-Since all vertex representations are multivariate, hypotheses are tested using \hotellings\ test, a multivariate generalization of the \ttest.
+The first representation we consider is the simplest: it is possible describe a vertex using all its incident edges via the corresponding row (or column) of a vertex in the adjacency matrices, and compare these vectors using Multivariate Distance Matrix Regression (MDMR) \cite{kimComparisonStatisticalTests2014}.
+The second representation we consider, which is highly popular in modern connectomics literature, is a set of vertex-level graph statistics.
+Specifically, we fit an exponential random graph model (ERGM) \cite{simpsonExponentialRandomGraph2011} with the following graph statistics for each vertex: local clustering coefficient (LCC), betweenness centrality (BC), closeness centrality (CC), and number of triangles.
+The third representation we consider is the network-based statistic (NBS), which identifies signal vertices as those that comprise subgraphs of strong signal edges \cite{zaleskyNetworkbasedStatisticIdentifying2010}.
+In the traditional setup for NBS, signal edges are identified using a \ttest (or \anova in multifactorial designs).
+Based on the results of our edge-wise simulation (\S\ref{sec:edgesim}), we also test the performance of NBS when the \ttest is substituted for \Dcorr.
+The final representation we consider are the low-dimensional latent-space positions estimated by \omni.
+Since all vertex representations are multivariate, hypotheses are tested using \hotellings, a multivariate generalization of the \ttest.